print version |

-Alice Springs is one of just 7 cities in Australia that have been selected to participate in the Australian Government's Solar Cities initiative.
+Alice Springs was just one of 7 cities in Australia that have been selected to participate in the Australian Government's Solar Cities initiative.

-Solar Cities is an innovative program that aims to show how technology, behaviour change and new approaches to electricity pricing can combine to provide a sustainable energy future in urban locations throughout Australia.
+The Solar Cities program aimed to show how technology, behaviour change and new approaches to electricity pricing can combine to provide a sustainable energy future in urban locations throughout Australia.

-Alice Solar City (ASC) is overseen by a consortium of local organisations, that who provide cash and in-kind support to the project.
-The members are:
+Alice Solar City (ASC) was overseen by a consortium of local organisations, which provide funds and in-kind support to the project.